Frequently Asked Questions

 A: There are a number of convenient ways to pay your bill:

-Q: With Electronic Funds Transfer, can I choose the date my payments are withdrawn?
+Q: With a Pre‐Authorized Payment Plan Application, can I choose the date my payments are withdrawn?

 A: The payment due date is 21 days after the statement date and is automatically calculated based on your billing cycle.
 An alternate date cannot be selected.